Blog

 Once the week is up, take your list and review:

-- What are the tasks that only you can do?
+• What are the spedific tasks that only you can do?
 These are the tasks that need your specific attention or expertise.
 No one else in your organization can do them for you.
 Think of important tasks that involve top-level decision-making like hiring an operations manager or business development.

 PRO TIP

-Are there any tasks that you don’t like doing or aren’t particularly good at?
-This is a great opportunity to delegate these tasks!
+Are there any tasks that you don't like doing or aren't particularly good at?
+This is a great opportunity for delegating tasks!
+Don't feel guilty about handing over work, you're freeing up your time to focus on your entire business.

 Use the Eisenhower Matrix to help you decide